 The SMF and the DN-AAA shall advertise the support of the Diameter NASREQ and EAP applications by including the value (1 and 5) of the application identifier in the Auth-Application-Id AVP (as specified in IETF RFC 4072 [25]) and the value of the 3GPP (10415) in the Vendor-Id AVP of the Capabilities-Exchange-Request and Capabilities-Exchange-Answer commands as specified in IETF RFC 6733 [24], i.e. as part of the Vendor-Specific-Application-Id AVP.

 The Diameter client function may reside in an SMF.
 When the SMF receives an initial access request (i.e. the SMF receives the Nsmf_PDUSession_CreateSMContext request with type "Initial request" for non-roaming case or local breakout case, or the H-SMF receives the Nsmf_PDUSession_Create Request with type "Initial request" for home routed case), the Diameter client function may send the authentication information to a DN-AAA server, which is identified during the DNN provisioning.

+When the legacy applications require PAP/CHAP authentication with the UE in 5GS and the legacy DN-AAA server does not support EAP, PAP/CHAP may be used as the authentication protocol, with the external network performing the risk assessment.

 The DN-AAA server performs authentication and authorization.
 The response (when positive) may contain network information, such as an IPv4 address and/or IPv6 prefix for the user when the SMF is interworking with the DN-AAA server.